m-ghiringhelli/odin-recipes/README.md

 # RECIPE BOOK

-This project is an attempt to create an online recipe book using HTML.
+This is an online recipe book of the weird recipes I've crafted through my life and consumed far too much of.
+It is as much a lamentation as an attestation.